-Bathing and swimming may be enjoyed at Lake Annette and Edith where dressing-room accommodation will be found, and in swimming pools with heated water at Jasper Park Lodge and Miette Hot Springs.
+Bathing and swimming may be enjoyed at Lakes Annette and Edith where dressing-room accommodation will be found, and in swimming pools with heated water at Jasper Park Lodge and Jasper townsite.
 Canoeing on Lac Beauvert is a favoured pastime, especially in the evenings, and boats are also available at Edith, Medicine, Maligne, and Pyramid Lakes.
 Numerous short hikes are available to visitors who like to do their exploring on foot.
 Tennis may be played at Jasper Park Lodge.
-A new recreational centre is being developed in lasper townsite.
-It will include an athletic field, tennis courts, a bowling green, and a heated outdoor swimming pool.
-For winter activities curling and skating rinks will be provided.
+A new recreational centre is being developed in Jasper townsite.
+It includes an outdoor swimming pool with dressing room facilities, six tennis courts, and an athletic field.
+A curling club and an outdoor skating rink provide facilities for winter sports.